JevinAnderson/baby-class-notes/gitbook/newborn-care.md

 2. 4 to 12 months - 12 hours to 16 hours
 3. 1 to 2 years - 11 hours to 14 hours
 4. 3 to 5 years - 10 hours to 13 hours

+Crib

+ABC - Alone Back Crib

+1. sleeb baby alone
+2. sleep baby on their back
+3. sleep baby in crib always
+4. put nothing in baby's sleep area
+5. do not overdress baby
+6. do not smoke around baby

+Sleep when baby sleeps

+1. If you ever feel sleepy while holding baby, move baby to bassinet for safety
+2. Getting enough sleep is difficult for all new parents
+3. Line up support for unexpected necessary naps

+Umbilical cord

+Takes 2 to 4 weeks for stump to heal.
+SHould fall of on it's own

+## First baths

+1. Clean eyes outward
+2. Prep bath area before you start
+3. Don't immerse in water before the cord falls off

+## Is baby eating enough

+Number of diapers per days old

+1. 1
+2. 2
+3. 3
+4. 4
+5. 5 to 6
+6. 6 to 8

+## Tips for Changing baby diapers

+For a boy, have washcloths or extra diaper, because when air hits them, they want to pee

+For girls, clean from inside out.